-On behalf of the Board of Trustees of the Richmond Retirement System (RRS or the System) and in accordance with city of Richmond code § 78-54, I am pleased to submit the Comprehensive Annual Financial Report (CAFR) for the fiscal year (FY) ended June 30, 2014.
-The CAFR was prepared by the RRS, a component unit of the city of Richmond, and management maintains responsibility for the accuracy and completeness of the presentation including all disclosures.
+On behalf of the Board of Trustees of the Richmond Retirement System (RRS or the System) and in accordance with City of Richmond code § 78-54, I am pleased to submit the Comprehensive Annual Financial Report (CAFR) for the fiscal year (FY) ended June 30, 2015.
+The CAFR was prepared by the RRS, a component unit of the City of Richmond, and management maintains responsibility for the accuracy and completeness of the presentation including all disclosures.

-On October 16, 2014 Cherry Bekaert LLP, an independent auditor, issued an unqualified opinion for our financial statements for the fiscal year ended June 30, 2014.
-Their report is included on page 18 of the CAFR.
+On November 24, 2015 Moss Adams LLP, an independent auditor, issued an unmodified opinion for our financial statements for the fiscal year ended June 30, 2015; their report is included on page 16 of the CAFR.

 In addition to the Introductory Section, the RRS's CAFR contains a Financial Section, Investment Section, Actuarial Section, and Statistical Section.
 The Letter of Transmittal is designed to complement Management's Discussion and Analysis (MD&A) and should be read in conjunction with it.
-The MD&A can be found in the Financial Section on page 20 and provides in-depth analysis of the RRS's financial statements.
+The MD&A can be found in the Financial Section on page 18 and provides in-depth analysis of the RRS's financial statements.